bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 1. [Create a code signing identity in Visual Studio](https://docs.microsoft.com/en-us/xamarin/android/deploy-test/signing/?tabs=vswin).
 2. Upload the keystore file to Bitrise: open the Workflow Editor of your app, go to the `Code Signing` tab and upload the file to the `ANDROID KEYSTORE FILE` section.
-3. Set a password and an alias. **_\[For Android, users need to provide a keystore password, a keystore alias and a private key password - so here I believe the last one is missing :).\]_**
+3. Set a keystore password, a keystore alias and a private key password.
 4. On the `Workflows` tab, add the `Sign APK` Step to your workflow, AFTER the `Xamarin Archive` Step.

 Read more about using the `Sign APK` Step [in our guide](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step/)!